kindsoldier/dstore/README.md

 ## Some rules and features

+### Generic

+- Data block services are required for full functionality.
+- If there are none, the file will be saved only on file service.

 ### Users

 - The user name and password can be an random set of bytes